misrab/docs/Dai.md

 **Buy&Burn:** The continuously occurring auction that buys and removes MKR from circulation using collected fees (interest from CDPs) as well proceeds from collateral auctions.

-**Debt Auction:** The reverse-auction seeking MKR for Dai to cover Emergency Debt when a CDP becomes undercollateralized.
+**Debt Auction:** The reverse-auction selling MKR for Dai to cover Emergency Debt when a CDP becomes undercollateralized.

-**Collateral Auction:** An auction designed to prioritize covering debt owed by a CDP, then to give the owner the best price possible for their collateral refund.
+**Collateral Auction:** The auction selling collateral in a liquidated CDP.
+It is designed to prioritize covering the debt owed by the CDP, then to give the owner the best price possible for their collateral refund.

 **The Dai Foundation:** A non-profit foundation based in Zug, Switzerland, which exists to support the development of The Dai Credit System software infrastructure.